message-collab/ai-seller-knowledge/clients/luminiskin/catalog.md

 Important caution: Use sunscreen during the day while using this product

 Product 5
-Name: Daily Shield SPF 50
+Name: Daily LumiShield SPF 50
 Type: Sunscreen
 Main benefit: Protects the skin from sun exposure while maintaining a light comfortable finish Skin type: All skin types